 In an effort to reduce unnecessary variation in care provided, does the trauma program use clinical practice guidelines, protocols, and algorithms derived from evidence based validated resources?
 (CD 16–4) (Yes/No)

 Are all the process and outcome measures documented within the PIPS program plan reviewed and updated annually?
 (CD 16–5) (Yes/No)

+Are transfers to a higher level of care within the institution identified and reviewed?
+(CD 16-8) (Yes/No)

+If ‘Yes’, describe briefly:

+Describe mechanisms used to identify, verify, and validate events for review: (CD 16-10, CD 16-11)

+Describe the process for addressing trauma program operational events: (CD 16-12)

+Describe the process for selecting cases that require multidisciplinary peer review: (CD 16-14)

+Has each member of the multidisciplinary peer review committee attended at least 50% of all meetings?
+(CD 16-15) (Yes/No)

+When general surgeons cannot attend the multidisciplinary trauma peer review meeting, the trauma medical director must ensure they receive and acknowledge the receipt of critical information generated at the meeting to close the loop.
+Is this performed at the facility?
+(CD 16-16) (Yes/No)

+If ‘Yes’, describe how this is performed:

 B. Mortality Review

-Are all trauma related mortalities systematically reviewed with opportunities for improvement ?
+Are all trauma related mortalities systematically reviewed with opportunities for improvement identified for peer review?
 (CD 16–6, CD 1617, CD 1618, CD 1619) (Yes/No)

 Briefly describe the process: